johnshearing/iotaAirgappedClientServerWallet/README.md

  * [Bundle Transactions Offline then Broadcast Transactions Online,](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#make-a-signed-transaction-bundle-and-broadcast-it-to-the-tangle)
    * Users will see a visual representation of actions the bundle will perform as check before broadcasting bundle.
    * If the bundle does not make it onto the tangle within a set period of time the bundle will be promoted, reattached, or rebroadcast.
-   * And if the bundle is still not accepted after several attempts then a text message will be transmitted to the senders phone.
+   * And if the bundle is still not accepted after several attempts then a text message will be transmitted to the sender's phone.
  * [Handle Multi-Signatures building upon work found here](https://www.mobilefish.com/services/cryptocurrency/iota_multisig.html),
  * MAM Masked Authenticated Messaging,
  * Implement all the functionality available through Qubic as that comes online,